DanielCreggOrganization/w8-lab-encapsulation-DamoMcN/README.md

     // Constructor with validation logic
     public Student(int age) {
         if (age < 16 || age > 100) {
-            System.out.println("Invalid age: must be between 16 and 100");
+            System.out.println("Invalid age input: must be between 16 and 100 inclusive.
+Age set to 16.");
-            return 0; // Must return valid int or
+            return 16; // If invalid input is recieved we must return a valid age keep the object state valid.
         }
-        this.age = age;
+        return age;
     }

     // Setter with validation logic
     public void setAge(int age) {
         if (age < 16 || age > 100) {
-            System.out.println("Invalid age: must be between 16 and 100");
+            System.out.println("Invalid age input: must be between 16 and 100 inclusive.
+Age set to 16.");
-            return 0;
+            return 16; // If invalid input is recieved we must return a valid age keep the object state valid.
         }
-        this.age = age;
+        return age;
     }

     public int getAge() {